danidiaz/cauldron/README.md

 ```

 These secondary outputs of a constructor, like `Initializer` and `Inspector`,
-*must* have `Monoid` instances.
+must have `Monoid` instances.
 Unlike with the "primary" bean the constructor produces, they
 *can* be produced by more than one constructor.
 Their values will be aggregated
 across all the constructors that produce them.

 Constructors can depend on the aggregated value of a secondary bean by taking
 the bean as a regular argument.
 Here, `makeDebuggingServer` receives the
 `mappend`ed value of all the `Inspector`s produced by other constructors (or
-`mempty` if no constructor produces them):
+`mempty`, if no constructor produces them):

 ```
 makeDebuggingServer :: Inspector -> IO DebuggingServer
 ```

+Constructors that produce secondary beans require a bit more work from the
+**cauldron** user.
+He must tell the library which is the primary bean and which
+are the secondary ones, because it's not detected automatically.

 ## Decorators